-- The codes are used by the Principal where confidentiality is required in referring to a case at a BOM meeting.
+• The codes are used by the Principal where confidentiality is required in referring to a case at a BOM meeting.
 The codes are always used in recording any references to a case or party in the minutes of the BOM meeting.
-For example, the minutes can refer to 'Case file 0001' and/or 'Child A (case file 0001)' or 'Adult B (case file 0001)' etc. as applicable. - An overall master list/index must also be created by the DLP and maintained of all case files created which links each unique case file number to the child in respect of whom the file was created. - The overall master list/index must also be stored in a secure location by the DLP. - The following is an example of such a master list/index:
+For example, the minutes can refer to 'Case file 0001' and/or 'Child A (case file 0001)' or 'Adult B (case file 0001)' etc. as applicable.

+The master list

+The following is an example of such a master list/index: